SAP/ui5-tooling/CONTRIBUTING.md

 Additional work may be further information or a hint that helps understanding the issue.
 Maybe you can even identify the root cause and [contribute](#contribute-code) a bugfix?

 ## Report an Issue
-If you find a bug you are welcome to report it.
-We can only handle well-reported, actual bugs, so please follow the guidelines below and use forums like [StackOverflow](http://stackoverflow.com/questions/tagged/sapui5) for support questions or when in doubt whether the issue is an actual bug.

-Once you have familiarized with the guidelines, you can go to the [Github issue tracker](https://github.com/SAP/ui5-tooling/issues/new) to report the issue.
+### Questions / Not a bug
+If you need help setting something up or if you have a question regarding the UI5 Build and Development Tooling, please seek help on a platform like [StackOverflow](http://stackoverflow.com/questions/tagged/ui5-tooling) or in the `#tooling` channel of the [OpenUI5 Community Slack](https://slackui5invite.herokuapp.com).

 ### Requirements for a bug report
-These eight requirements are the mandatory base of a good bug report:
+These requirements are the foundation of a good bug report:

-1. **Only real bugs**: please do your best to make sure to only report real bugs!
-Do not report:
+1. **Only UI5 Build and Development Tooling issues**: Please do not report:
 	* issues caused by dependencies or plugins.
 	* issues caused by the usage of non-public/internal methods.
 Only the public methods listed in the API documentation may be used.
-	* something that behaves just different from what you expected.
-A bug is when something behaves different than specified.
-When in doubt, ask in a forum.
-	* something you do not get to work properly.
-Use a support forum like [StackOverflow](http://stackoverflow.com/questions/tagged/sapui5) to request help.
+        - something you do not get to work properly.
+Seek help on a platform like [StackOverflow](http://stackoverflow.com/questions/tagged/ui5-tooling) or in the `#tooling` channel of the [OpenUI5 Community Slack](https://slackui5invite.herokuapp.com)
 2. **No duplicate**: you have searched the issue tracker to make sure the bug has not yet been reported
 3. **Good summary**: the summary should be specific to the issue
 4. **Current bug**: the bug can be reproduced in the most current version (state the tested version!)